 What we don’t: Not as versatile or well made as the Halle above.

-Seattle-based Outdoor Research knows a thing or two about rough weather, so it’s no surprise that the Ferrosi is one of our go-to pants for three-season hiking.
+Seattle-based Outdoor Research knows a thing or two about rough weather, so it’s no surprise that the Ferrosi is one of our go-to pants for 3-season hiking.
 Despite being relatively lightweight, the Ferrosi’s softshell-like nylon has a sturdy and high-quality feel and is excellent for temperature regulation: It’s tough enough to cut the wind and shed a light rain but breathes when the thermometer starts to climb.
 The addition of 14% spandex means the pants move with you more than most (for comparison, the Prana Halle above only has 3% spandex), but the good news is that the Ferrosi still manages to hold its shape, even after multiple days of use.

 The Ferrosi pants are undeniably comfortable and mobile, but their quality does fall short of some options here.
 We’ve experienced pilling fabric, and the internal waist drawcord and cuff cinches strike us as simplistic and prone to failure over time.
 What’s more, the legs on our pants were so bulky that we routinely caught them on our opposite foot while rock climbing.
 It’s worth noting that OR did update the pants fairly recently, with improved stitching for better durability and stretch, more inclusive sizing, and a nice sustainability slant (the design is made with 46% recycled nylon).
 All told, for a weather-resistant and quick-drying pant that won’t inhibit movement, the Ferrosi is one of the most functional performance hiking pants here.
-Bonus: It also comes in capri, jogger, and convertible designs, as well as a Hybrid Legging for those who prefer a close, low-profile fit.
+Bonus: It also comes in capri, jogger, and plus-size designs, as well as a Hybrid Legging for those who prefer a close, low-profile fit.

 See the Outdoor Research Ferrosi Pant